 ful," but not where they are "minimal or simple."
 10Companies seeking to move production facilities to such nondesignated country locations as China, India, and Malaysia have used these final determinations to verify that the final manufacturing steps that continue to occur in a designated country are sufficient to qualify as "substantial transformation." ^{10.50} Because of the uncertainty in application of this test when dealing with complex products and systems with components and materials from both designated and non-designated countries, the TAA requires the Bureau of Customs and Border Protection (Customs) to provide final and advisory country-of-origin determinations for products to be offered in government procurement subject to the TAA.
 The procedures for seeking such final or advisory determinations is set forth in regulations published by Customs.
-Thinal rulings represent a binding Customs decision, subject to judicial review by the request or any "party-at-interest" which includes domestic manufacturers of like products.
+Final rulings represent a binding Customs decision, subject to judicial review by the request or any "party-at-interest" which includes domestic manufacturers of like products.
 An advisory ruling simply provides non-binding, written information based on general principles of law and well-established legal interpretations regarding the particular country of origin.
 Bidders for contracts covered by the TAA must submit certified information regarding the sources of their products.
-15 A bidder making a fraudulent misrepresentation in order to qualify for the waiver or to avoid a prohibition, "[i]n addition to any other provisions of law which may be applicable," may be criminally liable under the $^{^{10}\}mathrm{See},$ e.g., Customs Ruling Letter 560677 - Dell Laptops, 67 Fed.
+15 A bidder making a fraudulent misrepresentation in order to qualify for the waiver 10See, e.g., Customs Ruling Letter 560677 - Dell Laptops, 67 Fed.
 Reg.
-59332, 59334 (2002). ^{10.50}See, e.g., Customs Ruling Letter 563236 - Avaya, Inc., 70 Fed.
+59332, 59334 (2002).
+In 2008, the Bureau of Customs and Border Protection proposed changing the "substantial transformation" rule of origin to the "tariff shift" standard, where if parts or materials are combined and altered so that the resulting product falls in a tariff classification that differs from the classification of the antecedent parts or materials, the country in which the combining and altering occurred would be the country of origin.
+73 Fed.
 Reg.
-39779-85 (2005) (multi-line telephone sets assembled in Mexico from Malaysian, Chinese, and US parts and subassemblies); Customs Ruling Letter 563294 - Eastman Kodak Company, 70 Fed.
+43385 (July 25, 2008).
+The proposed rule remains pending.
+See 73 Fed.
 Reg.
-54563-66 (2005) (desktop scanners manufactured in United States from parts and subassemblies from China and other locations).
+64575 (Oct.
+30, 2008) (re-opening comment period). ^{10,50}See, e.g., Customs Ruling Letter 563236 - Avaya, Inc., 70 Fed.
+Reg.
+39779 to 39785 (2005) (multi-line telephone sets assembled in Mexico from Malaysian, Chinese, and US parts and subassemblies); Customs Ruling Letter 563294 - Eastman Kodak Company, 70 Fed.
+Reg.
+54563 to 54566 (2005) (desktop scanners manufactured in United States from parts and subassemblies from China and other locations); Customs Ruling Letter H039856-Sharp Electronic Corporation, 74 Fed.
+Reg.
+42087 (2009) (multifunctional printer machines manufactured in Japan from parts and subassemblies from China and other locations).
 1119 U.S.C.A.
 2515(b)(1).
 The TAA actually specifies that the Secretary of Treasury is responsible for these determinations, but this responsibility has been delegated to Customs which is now part of the Department of Homeland Security.
 1219 C.F.R. §§ 177.21 to 177.31.